matiascodesal/maya-glTF/README.md

 ## Current Features
 - Export whole scene from Maya
 - Exports transform nodes and meshes with hierarchy
-- Exports single material shader per mesh (glTF spec).
+- Exports single material shader per mesh currently.
    - Picks the first shader.
 - Lambert, Blinn, Phong use a PBR conversion approximation
    - Base color comes from color attribute as texture or value.